yefu24324/cpp20-cmake-emscripten-docker-starter-template/README.md

 **Solution:** This repository provides a minimal setup that **imports the fix** proposed by [PR#21987](https://github.com/emscripten-core/emscripten/pull/21987) **without the need to modify emscripten** itself.

+**Enhancements:** Building on the original project, we've added Docker support that allows developers to quickly build the project using simple Docker commands, eliminating the need for complex environment setup.
+Additionally, we've included several example functions to help newcomers learn how to use C++20 with WebAssembly.

 🥸 Using as a template
 ---------------------